 Fluoroscopy is a form of x-ray that allows the radiologist to see certain organs and structures in real time as they are functioning.
 Frequently x-ray contrast is used.
 The contrast agents allow the structures to be viewed on a monitor.
 The contrast agent may be swallowed or injected intravenously or inserted via a tube depending on the organs being evaluated.
-We use digital Fluoroscopy which allows for clearer images, less radiation and shorted exam times.
-The time for a complete exam however varies from individual to individual depending on their own anatomy and function.
+We use digital Fluoroscopy which allows for clearer images, less radiation and shorter exam times.
+The time for a complete exam, however, varies from individual to individual depending on their own anatomy and function.

 Studies performed, but not limited to:

 Barium Enema IVP